verhovensky/crm-yuf/README.md

 (Optionally)
 You can use pure Django's backend at http://127.0.0.1/admin

-The application "client" is made for customer records tracking and marketing strategy tracking (client origin, type).
+The Client app is made for customer analytics and tracking.
-It will be further extended by Order, Product, Cart and other applications.
+The Product app is made for stock arrival and sales calculation.

 ### Requirements: